HENTAIGENIE/Magic-Dance/README.md

 # Magic-Dance

+## Misc
-Be mindful of public and private members of classes, use setters and getters where possible.
+ - Be mindful of public and private members of classes, use setters and getters where possible.
+ -

+## Naming Conventions
+ - Classes cap case
+ - Methods camel case
+ - Packages lower case